PrestaShop/docs/modules/sample-modules/extend-product-page.md

 ```

 {{% notice note %}}
-Any type added directly to the `$productFormBuilder` (and not to a sub tab) will be considered as a tab.
+Any type added directly to the `$productFormBuilder` (and not to a sub-tab) will be considered as a tab.
 {{% /notice %}}

 ## Backwards compatibility for displayAdminProductsExtra hook

-A custom Form Type `ExtraModulesType` as been added to {{< minver v="8.1.0" >}}, to allow backwards compatibility for modules implementing `displayAdminProductsExtra` hook.
+A custom Form Type `ExtraModulesType` has been added to {{< minver v="8.1.0" >}}, to allow backward compatibility for modules implementing `displayAdminProductsExtra` hook.

-If a module has registered a hook on `displayAdminProductsExtra`, a custom tab will be added on the new product page, handled by `ExtraModulesType`.
+If a module registers to `displayAdminProductsExtra` hook, a custom tab will be added on the new product page, handled by `ExtraModulesType`.

 {{% notice info %}}
-Altough conserved for Backwards compatibility, usage of this hook (`displayAdminProductsExtra`) is not recommended for new modules.
+Although kept for backward compatibility, this hook (`displayAdminProductsExtra`) is not recommended for new modules.
 {{% /notice %}}

 ```php